 Proper coordination between the skier and the driver is key, using an intermediary so the driver can focus on the water ahead.

-Here are some of the most essential water skiing hand signals:
+Here are some of the most essential water hand signals to know when you pull a water skier:

 - Skier holds arm up and makes a loop: “Let’s go around again.”